dreamfliper/array-merge/Readme.md

 }, authors)
 ```

 In this case, it doesn't look like FP, especially when it involves `index`.
 You can also archieve this by using `map` or `for... of`.
-In my imagenation, a proper syntax would be like `array1.mix(array2, callbackHandler)`.
+In my imagenation, a proper syntax would be like `array1.mix(callbackHandler, array2, array3, ....)`.

 The matter of injecting as a prototype function instead of normal function is this won't break array-function piping.
 For example: